stsiwo/security_concept/PCI-compliance.md

     - ...

+### 4 requirements (SAQ A) : June 11th, 2020.

+  2. Do not use vendor-supplied defaults for system passwords and other security parameters:
+    - don't use default password/setting for my system (e.g., os, software, and anything what involving the payment system)
+    - remove unnecessary default accounts

+  6. Develop and maintain secure systems and applications:
+    - the all system components are protected by known vulnerabilities by security patches installed.
+    - critial security patches is up to date. (within one month)

+  8. Identify and authenticate access to system components:
+    - must have a unique id for each user who access to your system/cardholder data
+    - password is set to all user who access to the system
+    - immediate deactivation/removal account if the user terminate its account
+    - password must follow:
+      - min 7 chars length, and
+      - contains numeric and alphabetic chars
+      - or has complexity equivalent to above
+    - no generic user IDs and accounts (e.g., login as Admin, Student, or Clerk)
+      - should login as Name/Password
+    - no shared user IDS for sysem admin (shared user id: an id used for multiple users)

+  9. Restrict physical access to cardholder data
+    - all media (e.g., computers, papers, reports, faxes, and electronic media) is secured.
+      - remove every hardcopies if no longer needed.
+      - ...
+  12. Maintain a policy that addresses information security for all personnel
+    - personnel: full-time, part-time employees, temporary employees who are involved in this system.

+  SAQ A official form: https://www.pcisecuritystandards.org/documents/PCI-DSS-v3_2_1-SAQ-A.pdf?agreement=true&time=1623568416737

 ## Integration with Stripe:

    - the integration with Stripe, is certified as a PCI level 1 Service Provider, allows us to reduce the burden of CPI requirement.